arfc/dnp-reconstruction/README.md

 #### Getting data
 The exact organization of data is flexible, with some notable exceptions:
 - OpenMC chain files to be preprocessed should all be in a subdirectory labeled "omcchain"
+- ENDF NFY data should all be in a subdirectory labeled "nfy"

 Data can be collected from different sources:
 - [OpenMC depletion chains](https://openmc.org/depletion-chains/): these give half-lives and independent fission yields (linearly interpolated energy dependence)